Frequently Asked Questions

 In order to qualify, you must be a U.S. Citizen or current Permanent resident as explained here: https://graduate.ucr.edu/fee-waivers

-I applied last year and I would like to use my materials from my previous application to my current one, what are the steps I should take?
+I applied last year and I would like to use my materials from my previous application for my current one, what are the steps I should take?

 Please send an email to firstname.lastname@example.org with your past and current Application ID and indicate what materials you would like to reuse for your current application (i.e., transcripts, test scores, LOR, etc...).
 The application fee cannot be transferred.